OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 # Implement append on send in your Outlook add-in (preview)

-By the end of this walkthrough, you'll have an add-in that can insert a disclaimer when a message is sent.
+By the end of this walkthrough, you'll have an Outlook add-in that can insert a disclaimer when a message is sent.

 > [!IMPORTANT]
-> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and Windows with an Office 365 subscription.
+> This feature is currently supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and Windows with an Office 365 subscription.
 See [How to preview the append-on-send feature](#how-to-preview-the-append-on-send-feature) in this article for more details.
 >
 > Because preview features are subject to change without notice, they shouldn't be used in production add-ins.